 Sales Overview in Analytics is a dashboard that shows you key statistics like revenue, order volume, and conversion, so you always know how your business is doing.
-It includes percent changes to help you compare current and past numbers and measure growth over time.
+It gives you insight into:

 Review the Sales Overview panel